 This variation in level can be considered tremolo.
 More specifically, it is considered rapid reiteration tremolo.

 The other type of tremolo happens with amplitude variation.
-This is how the tremolo audio effect happens electrically but is also the working principle behind many acoustic tremolo techniques.
+The tremolo audio effect happens electrically and is also the working principle behind many acoustic tremolo techniques.

 Signal Modulation Tremolo

 Signal modulation tremolo is the more popular of the two main analog designs mentioned above.

 The signal modulation tremolo circuit uses its LFO to control an opto-isolator or optical assembly.